Skip to main content

 How does ClearAudit help SMB websites improve conversions?

 ClearAudit runs a 60-second AI-powered audit on any URL and scores it across 8 conversion areas: headline clarity, CTA effectiveness, trust signals, mobile readiness, speed perception, SEO basics, first impression, and conversion flow.
 It returns the 3 critical issues costing you conversions — ranked by impact — with specific, actionable fixes.
-Two free audits, no account required to get started.
+Two free audits, no credit card required.

-Find out which of the 7 failures is hurting your website — in 60 seconds.
+Find which of the 7 failures is hurting your site — in 60 seconds.

 Paste your URL.
 Get a scored CRO, UX & SEO audit with specific fixes ranked by impact.